MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ### Unregister to the external table by using a SETDEFAULTTABLECONNECTION function call
 To see examples of how you can use these functions, see codeunits 5330 and 5331 in the standard version of [!INCLUDE[navnow](includes/navnow_md.md)].

+###
+[!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time, such as at the same time for the tenant database connection and the application database connection in multitenant deployments.
+When an external connection is registered, it is joined into this so that any errors will rollback on all connections in use.

+When records from external tables are instantiated, the connection is set on them.

 ## Example
 This example integrates a simple table from an external SQL Server database.
 In addition to a companion table in [!INCLUDE[navnow](includes/navnow_md.md)], a page is also added for entering data into the table from the client.